 - Click Add Filter on the Authentication Rule window.

 Define the filter and condition using the drop-down boxes.
-For example, you can create a rule that requires a specific authentication method when users access the Centrify Privilege Access Service from an IP address that is outside of your corporate IP range.
+For example, you can create a rule that requires a specific authentication method when users access Privileged Access Service from an IP address that is outside of your corporate IP range.
 Supported filters are: